Whitney Miller

-Whitney Leigh Miller Humphrey (born June 1, 1988) is an American chef who won the first season of the US version of MasterChef in 2010.
+Whitney Leigh Miller Humphrey (born June 1, 1988) is an American chef who won the first season of the U.S. version of MasterChef in 2010.
 Miller was named the first ever American MasterChef winner by MasterChef judges, Gordon Ramsay, Graham Elliot, and Joe Bastianich.

 Profile

 Miller grew up in a very food, faith, and family-oriented environment, always in the kitchen cooking with her mother and two sisters or her great-grandmother.
 Benefiting from her great-grandmother's inspiration in Southern hospitality and cooking large Sunday dinners for extended family and friends, she aspired to be a great cook from an early age.
 Because of her talent with desserts on Fox's MasterChef, she was deemed the "Pastry Princess."
 Her cooking style encompasses using fresh ingredients and putting her own modern twist on Southern classics.
 In 2014, she married Ryan Humphrey, and in 2016 she gave birth to a son they named Miller.